Computer Engineering and Networks program

 SO3.
 An ability to communicate effectively with a range of audiences.

-SO4.
+SO4 .
 An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

 SO5.
 An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.

-SO6.
+SO6 .
 An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.

-SO7.
+SO7 .
 An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

 NCAAA accreditation

-The Computer Engineering and Networks (CEN) program at Jouf University is fully accredited by the National Center for Academic Accreditation and Evaluation (NCAAA) until April 2028.
+The Computer Engineering and Networks program at Jouf University is fully accredited by the National Center for Academic Accreditation and Evaluation (NCAAA) until April 2028.
 This accreditation confirms that the program meets the highest national standards for quality education, curriculum alignment, faculty qualifications, student learning, and continuous improvement, ensuring that graduates are well-prepared for professional practice and future academic pursuits The following section presents the program’s goals, student learning outcomes, and graduate attributes that collectively define the expected competencies and professional qualities of CEN graduates.

 Program Goals

-G1.- To prepare graduates who possess essential professional computer engineering and networks skills that make them confident to develop high quality engineering solutions
+- G1 .- To prepare graduates who possess essential professional computer engineering and networks skills that make them confident to develop high quality engineering solutions

-G2.- To support faculty members to continuously develop their skills in computer engineering and networks.
+- G2. - To support faculty members to continuously develop their skills in computer engineering and networks.

-G3.- To participate in the community development by providing consultancies and services in the field of Computer Engineering and Networks.
+- G3. - To participate in the community development by providing consultancies and services in the field of Computer Engineering and Networks.

-G4.
+- G4.
 To contribute effectively to the scientific research related to the field of Computer Engineering and Networks.

 CEN Program Learning Outcomes

-Knowledge and Understanding
+Knowledge and understanding

 K1.
 Demonstrate sound knowledge of contemporary issues.